-Nikolaos "Nick" Sahinidis is the John E. Swearingen Professor in the Department of Chemical Engineering at Carnegie Mellon University.
+Nikolaos “Nick” Sahinidis is a courtesy professor in the Department of Chemical Engineering at Carnegie Mellon University.
 His research has included the development of theory, algorithms, and the BARON software for global optimization of mixed-integer nonlinear programs.
 Scientists and engineers have used BARON in many application areas, including the development of new Runge-Kutta methods for partial differential equations, energy policymaking, modeling and design of metabolic processes, product and process design, engineering design, and automatic control.
 Several companies have also used BARON in the automotive, financial, and chemical process industries.

 Creating Tools to Solve Unsolvable Problems

 1986 Diploma, Chemical Engineering, Aristotle University of Thessaloniki

 The Annual Review Meeting of the Center for Advanced Process Decision-making, held on March 9-11, 2021, included talks by ChemE’s Larry Biegler, Chrysanthos Gounaris, Ignacio Grossmann, and Nick Sahinidis.